harrisonlab/alternaria/pathogen/orthology/Aten_Aarb_Agai_12_isolates.md

 ```

 ```
-The number of orthogroups unique to A.tenuissima apple pathotype are:
+The number of orthogroups unique to A. tenuissima are:
 21
 The following number genes from isolate 648 are contained in these orthogorups:
 22